lobophf/aimt/docs/DOCUMENTATION.md

 ## What should I know before I get started?
 The Aimt is an array index mapping tool.
-The Aimt is an open-source project that contains two main functions ind2sub and sub2ind, which interconvert between index and subscripts.
+This is an open-source project that contains two main functions ind2sub and sub2ind, which interconvert between index and subscripts.
 This simple tool was designed to be incorporated into C codes, and therefore is compatible with C++ as well.